 I did some work cross-referencing with few follow up searches which this would indeed be an excellent place to start learning to code.
 It was time to get my programming journey kicked off.

-Conclusion: The Number One Reason Why You Should Learn to Code
+The Number One Reason Why You Should Learn to Code

-The number one reason why you should learn to code?
+So what is the number one reason why you should learn to code?

 Learning to code is fun!
 You will get a great feeling of achievement whenever one of your projects comes to life.
 Also, there is a great community of other learners out there you can join which helps make it a great experience.